 Because of Red’s mission to help all kids play sports, even if they couldn’t afford to play, they consistently contribute to and sponsor Little League teams, as well as being a sponsor to the Dover Ice Arena.

 Then there’s the Red’s Annual Road Race for charity.
-The 26th annual race had over 500 runners from all over New Hampshire, and was able to help out seven local charities.
+The 35th annual race had over 1,000 runners and walkers from all over New Hampshire, and was able to help out seven local charities.

 We do these things as a way of giving back to the communities and the people that have been our loyal customers over these last 57+ years—many of whom are also our neighbors and friends.
 It’s a small token of appreciation for supporting our business and providing a livelihood for our 100+ employees.
 As a small town business, we know better than most, that without you there would be no Red’s Shoe Barn.
 And for that we are eternally grateful.